anoma/taiga/book/src/validity-predicates.md

 * `SendVP` defines the conditions on which notes can be sent (e.g. signature check)
 * `RecvVP` defines the conditions on which a note can be received by the user (e.g. whitelist of senders)

-TODO: is it up to date?

 #### intentVP
-`IntentVP` helps a user to express their ephemeral interests and control the satisfaction of the user's interests.
-Learn more about intents and `intentVP` [here](./exec.md)
+`IntentVP` helps a user to express their ephemeral interests and make sure the interests are satisfied.
+Learn more about intents and `intentVP` [here](./exec.md) (TODO: isn't merged yet).

 #### applicationVP
-Applications can define the conditions on which users can use the application via `applicationVP`.
-Everytime a notes of a certain application are created or spent in a transaction, `applicationVP` is called to validate the transaction.
+Applications can define the conditions on which users can use it via `applicationVP`.
+Everytime notes of a certain application are created or spent in a transaction, `applicationVP` is called to validate the transaction.

 ### Validity predicates as arithemtic circuits

 To prove that VPs are satisfied without revealing their content, ZKPs are used.
-Each transaction has VP proofs of involved parties attached to it, and whoever has the verifier key (VK), can verify the proof.
+Each transaction has VP proofs of involved parties attached to it, and whoever has the verifier key (VK), can verify the proofs.

 ![img.png](img/vp_img.png)